Creating and managing workflows

 You can edit flows while they’re active, but changes affect things differently:

-Audience changes — New criteria apply to contacts entering after the change.
-People already in the flow are unaffected.
+• Audience changes — New criteria apply to contacts entering after the change.
+People already in the workflow are unaffected.

-The Audience tab shows contacts in the flow.
+The Audience tab shows contacts in the workflow.

 [Screenshot: Flow audience tab showing active and inactive members]